lilaspourpre/acl-2020/_pages/program/invited.md

 ## Hakim Hacid
 <figure>
   <a href="https://scholar.google.ae/citations?user=62FX_zEAAAAJ&hl=en"><img width="300" src=""></a>
-  <figcaption><strong><a href="https://scholar.google.ae/citations?user=62FX_zEAAAAJ&hl=en">Hakim Hacid</a></strong> is Principal Researcher at the Technology Innovation Institute (TII), a cutting-edge UAE-based scientific research center.
-Prior to joining TII, he was an Associate Professor at Zayed University and contributed to research in the areas of data analytics, information retrieval, and security.</figcaption>
+  <figcaption><strong><a href="https://scholar.google.ae/citations?user=62FX_zEAAAAJ&hl=en">Hakim Hacid</a></strong> is the principal researcher at the AI cross-centre unit at the Technology Innovation Institute (TII), a leading scientific research centre based in the United Arab Emirates as well as an Honorary Professor at Macquarie University in Sydney, Australia.
+Prior to joining TII, he was an associate professor at Zayed University and contributed to research in the areas of data analysis, information retrieval and security.
+He also served as chairman of the Department of Computer Science and Applied Technology.
+Dr. Hacid has authored over 60 research papers published in leading journals and conferences and holds several industrial patents.
+His research interests include databases, data mining and analysis, programming, web information systems, natural language processing and security.
+Hakim Hacid received his PhD in data mining/databases from the University of Lyon, France.
+He also obtained a double master's degree in computer science (research and professional master's) from the same university.</figcaption>
 </figure>

 <b>Towards Edge AI: Principles, current state, and perspectives</b> <br/> <br/>